MAISY® Utility Customer Databases, Forecasting & Analysis Models

 • Future EV ownership and 8,760 hourly load charging impacts

-• Impacts of increased population and electrification
+• Impacts of increased population and dwelling unit demolition/rebuilds

 • Extreme weather impacts